Tricuspid Valve Repair Surgery

 A member of the surgical team will clean the skin over the surgical site with an antiseptic

-The surgeon will make an incision (cut) down the center of the chest from just below
+The surgeon will make a cut (incision) down the center of the chest.
+It will go from

-the Adam's apple to just above the navel.
+just below the Adam's apple to just above the bellybutton.

-The doctor will divide the sternum (breastbone) in half lengthwise with a special
+The surgeon will divide the sternum (breastbone) in half lengthwise with a special

-operating instrument.
-The two halves of the breastbone will be separated and spread
+operating tool.
+The 2 halves of the breastbone will be separated and spread apart

-To perform this delicate valve repair, your surgeon will need to stop the heart.
+To do this delicate valve repair, your surgeon will need to stop your heart.
 Before

-stopping the heart, tubes are inserted into the heart so that the blood can be pumped
+stopping your heart, tubes are inserted into the heart so that the blood can be pumped

 through your body by a cardiopulmonary bypass machine.

-Once the blood has been diverted into the heart-lung bypass machine for pumping, your
+Once the blood has been diverted into the heart-lung bypass machine for pumping, the

-surgeon will stop the heart by injecting it with a cold solution.
+surgeon will stop your heart by injecting it with a cold solution.

-When the heart has stopped, the repair will begin.
-The procedure performed will depend
+When your heart has stopped, the repair will start.
+The procedure done will depend

-on the type of valve problem you have, for example, separation of fused valve leaflets,
+on the type of valve problem you have.
+For instance, separation of fused valve leaflets,

 repair of torn leaflets, or the reshaping of valve parts so they work better.

-Once the procedure has been completed, your surgeon will allow the blood circulating
+Once the procedure is done, your surgeon will allow the blood circulating through

-through the bypass machine to re-enter your heart.
-They will shock your heart with
+the bypass machine to re-enter your heart.
+They'll shock your heart with small paddles

-small paddles to restart its electrical activity.
-Gradually, your heart will resume
+to restart its electrical activity.
+Slowly, your heart will resume pumping blood through

 Once your heart is beating again, the surgeon will check the function of the heart